EmmaPeders1/IT2810-Project4/README.md

 To favorize a game, the user can click on the heart icon located on the lower left corner of the game cards.

-To switch theme of the page, the user can click on the grey sun icon on the upper right corner located on the header.
-This icon will toggle between light and dark mode, and swtiches to a white moon on dark mode.
+To switch theme of the page, the user can click on the white moon icon on the upper right corner located on the header.
+This icon will toggle between light and dark mode, and swtiches to a gray sun on dark mode.
 The group followed a [guide](https://dev.to/skinnypetethegiraffe/lightdark-mode-toggle-using-mui-and-recoil-ts-3bj0), and did some modifications to make it fit for application.

 ## :wrench: Technical requirements

 The application retrieves data from a csv file found at [Kaggle.com](https://www.kaggle.com/datasets/gregorut/videogamesales?resource=download).
 The data consist of 16 598 games with information about their publisher, platform, genre release year and sales in different areas.
 This data is added to a Neo4j database which is connected to an Apollo server.
 The data is retrieved to the frontend by the use of GraphQL.

-Use of global state management have been implemented through dark mode with use of Recoil.
+We used Recoil to implement theme switching with light and dark modes.
+This covers the requirement to use some external state managment.
+The group found that the app didn't require any of global state managment so a decision was made to implement dark/ligth-themes solely in order to satisfy this requirement.

 Most of the components, expect for the buttons, are MUI components, as the group saw it appropiate to use this component library.